One Year Later … The Weight Room in the Carriage House

 Our new weight room in the Carriage House.

-Since completing the transformation, our family has fully embraced our new weight room.
-I commit to four days of workouts per week, relishing the opportunity to challenge myself and push my limits.
+Since completing the transformation last year, our family has fully embraced our new weight room.
+I commit to three days of workouts per week, relishing the opportunity to challenge myself and push my limits.

-Meanwhile, my husband and son make use of the space nearly every day, incorporating strength training, cardio, and flexibility exercises into their routines.
+Meanwhile, my husband makes use of the space nearly every day, incorporating strength training, cardio, and flexibility exercises into their routines.

 The Perfect Transformation